UbiquityRobotics/ubiquity_main/README.md

         sudo rosdep init && rosdep update

 > * WiFi material has been removed and placed in a separate document *

+### Tony's notes on bringing up `stormbringer`

+The following issues were encountered on bringing up Tony's `stormbringer`:

+* hosing /etc/host - adding 12 megs of vacuous stuff

+* bus_server was not initially installed

+* bus_common was not installed

+* bus_loki was not installed

+* bus_slave was not installed

+* Arduino was not installed

+* Arudino-Makefile was not installed

+* Apt package gcc-avr was not installed

+* Apt package avr-libc was not installed

+* sudo apt-get install libjack-dev

+* sudo apt-get install joystick ros-indigo-joy ros-indigo-joystick-drivers